Fast and Furious French: 6 Resources for Learning French Quickly in the Car

 Argh!
 Stuck in traffic again?
-That’s the last thing you needed right now.

 For those of you who aren’t car owners or regular commuters, these methods are great for any kind of travel—and even just for busy days when you’re running around doing a million errands.